ml4ai/delphi/docs/index.rst

 knowledge about multiple disparate domains, ranging from the environmental to the sociopolitical.

-Delphi is a Python library (3.6+) for assembling causal, dynamic, probabilistic models from information extracted from two sources:
+Delphi is a C++/Python library for assembling causal, dynamic, probabilistic models from information extracted from two sources:

 - *Text*: Delphi utilizes causal relations extracted using machine